nitinbedazzled/aiab_assignment/README.md

 1. 1 Ubuntu 16.04 virtual machine, with 2 GB RAM, 2 vCPUs and 10 GB storage
 2. Host Network configured with SSH daemon running
 3. Packages like curl are installed on the machine.
-4. Access to the machine and captured logs where “Airship in a Bottle” Deployment using the TreasureMap was executed.
+4. Access to the machine and captured logs where section **“Airship in a Bottle” Deployment using the TreasureMap** was executed.

 ### 4.2 Steps Performed